1 – It helps you recognize each and every accomplishment

 # 6 – It helps you learn about your likes and dislikes

-A Gratitude List helps you reflect on the times that rocked and the times that sucked.
+A gratitude list helps you reflect on both the positive and negative times.
 Getting a better understanding of your likes and dislikes enables you to grow as an individual.
 Becoming more self-aware helps get you closer to living your best life – one where you are at your happiest, and most fulfilled.

 # 7 – It helps you recognize your personal growth